PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 Madaidan [provided](https://madaidans-insecurities.github.io/linux.html#firejail) additional details on how Firejail can worsen the security of your device.

-Generally, you are should are better off not using it.
+Generally, you are better off not using it.

 ### Mandatory Access Control